Coarse grained intermolecular interactions on quantum processors: IBM Quantum Hardware

 \section{IBM Quantum Hardware}

 For practical reasons related to device availability and queue-times we used three different quantum processors to evaluate our algorithm.
 All three processors were provided by IBM via the Qiskit~\cite{Qiskit} open source framework.
 We used \textit{ibmq\_montreal} (27 qubits, Processor type Falcon r4), \textit{ibm\_lagos} (7 qubits, Processor type Falcon r5.11H) and \textit{ibmq\_santiago} (5 qubits, Processor type Falcon r4L).
 The reported quantum volume of the aforementioned devices is 128, 32 and 32 respectively.

-Our experiments use 4 qubits on every processor, namely qubits 13,14, 16 and 19 in \textit{ibmq\_montreal}, qubits 1,3,4 and 5 in \textit{ibm\_lagos} and qubits 1,2,3 and 4 in \textit{ibmq\_santiago} following the coupling map show in Fig.~\ref{fig:coupling}.
+The experiments in Sec.~\ref{sec: ibmq dispersion} use 4 qubits on every processor, namely qubits 13, 14, 16 and 19 in \textit{ibmq\_montreal}, qubits 1, 3, 4 and 5 in \textit{ibm\_lagos} and qubits 1, 2, 3 and 4 in \textit{ibmq\_santiago} following the coupling map show in Fig.~\ref{fig:coupling}.
 The experiments were performed in a timeframe of 2 months and the noise parameters (and qubit properties) were varied along the period of the experiments.
+The experiments in Sec.~\ref{subsec: anharmonic experiments} used qubits 14 and 16 on \textit{ibmq\_montreal} and were performed over a period of two days.